Liens & Injury Settlements

 Read on to learn more or call (314) 208-2808 for a free case evaluation if you’ve been injured.

-A lien is credit used while you’re recovering from an injury, don’t have insurance, or if there are expenses you can’t cover due to an accident.
-Usually, liens are given to victims by health care providers, hospitals, Medicaid, Medicare, the Veteran’s Administration, through workers compensation insurance, or auto insurance companies.
+A lien is a credit used when you’re recovering from an injury and don’t have insurance, or if there are medical expenses you can’t cover due to an accident.
+Usually, liens are given to victims by health care providers, hospitals, Medicaid, Medicare, the Veteran’s Administration, workers’ compensation insurance, or auto insurance companies.

 A lien can be placed on your personal injury settlement if you can’t pay for treatment and other expenses.
 You have a duty to repay these expenses.
 When you are calculating the damages and negotiating a settlement with the at-fault party, any expenses compensatory damages that required a lien during your recovery process (surgery, lost wages, etc.) need to be repaid.
 The total payout should equal these special damages plus any general damages like pain and suffering, and you should use that payout to pay off the debt you accrued during the settlement process.

-The process for legitimizing or “perfecting” a lien vary from state to state.
-It’s the duty of the injury victim to repay these liens after the verdict and you’ve gotten the reward.
+The process for legitimizing or “perfecting” a lien varies from state to state.
+It is the duty of the injury victim to repay these liens after the verdict and you’ve received the reward.